JoniMatias/GameOfLife/README.md

 ## Compiling

 There is no makefile, because gcc supplied with MacOS does not support lambdas.
-So the only way to compile currently is to add all the files in your favourite C++ IDE, and compile them using that.
+So the best way to compile currently is to clone the repository using your favourite C++ IDE, and compile them using that.
+If your IDE does not support cloning, and you have generate your own compile command, then I'm sorry.

 ## Usage of program